Mitar Lukić

-Mitar Lukić (born 22 October 1957) is a Bosnian professional football manager and former player who is the manager of Second League of RS (Group West) club Borac Šamac.
+Mitar Lukić (born 22 October 1957) is a Serbian professional football manager and former player.

 Playing career

 Born in Gračanica, SR Bosnia and Herzegovina, SFR Yugoslavia, Lukić started his playing career at hometown club Bratstvo Gračanica.
 He also had a spell with Drina Zvornik before joining Sloboda Tuzla in 1984.
 He played for Sloboda until 1991, with the exception of the season 1988–89 which he spent abroad playing in the Turkish Süper Lig for Trabzonspor.
 He finished his playing career in Serbia playing for Mačva Šabac.

 Managerial career

 After retiring, Lukić began his managerial career in Bosnia and Herzegovina with Modriča, winning the 2003–04 Bosnian Cup.
 He returned to Modriča in 2008, but later became manager of Crvena Zemlja.
 Lukić then again returned to Modriča, after which he worked at Tekstilac Derventa and most recently Sloga Doboj.
-Since August 2019, he has been the manager of Second League of RS (Group West) club Borac Šamac.
+In August 2019, he was appointed manager of Second League of RS (Group West) club Borac Šamac.